-Idaho Summary
+California Summary

-- Idaho students pay more for postsecondary education at public four- and two-year institutions and less than the U.S average at private four-year institutions (not-for-profit and for-profit). - After attaining their degrees, the increase in earnings (over a high school diploma) for associate and bachelor's degree-earners is below the U.S. average and the average of the top ten states. - With the exception of younger long-term residents (ages 22 to 29) with associate degrees, long-term Idaho residents earn as much or more on average than those who recently moved in from out-of-state at the high school, associate, and bachelor's levels. - Idaho's investment in postsecondary education relative to its population 18 to 44 with a high school diploma or some college but no degree (the majority of residents ready to enter postsecondary education or complete degrees) is above the U.S. average but less than the average of the top ten states. - Relative to the same population, Idaho's postsecondary education system awards more associate degrees than the U.S. average but fewer than the average of the top ten states.
-It awards fewer certificates, diplomas, and bachelor's degrees than the U.S. average and the average of the top ten states. - Idaho experiences a net-gain of residents with college degrees particularly among residents with a bachelor's degree or higher.
-However, it also experiences a relatively large net inmigration of less-educated residents (those with less than a high school diploma or a high school diploma but no college).
+- California students pay less than the U.S. average at public four-year, public two-year, and private four-year for-profit institutions and more than the U.S. average at four-year private not-for-profit and two-year for-profit institutions. - After attaining their degrees, the increase in earnings (over a high school diploma) for associate and bachelor's degree-earners is above the U.S. average and the average of the top ten states. - Long-term California residents earn as much or more on average than those who recently moved in from out-of-state at the high school, associate, and bachelor's levels. - California's investment in postsecondary education relative to its population 18 to 44 with a high school diploma or some college but no degree (the majority of residents ready to enter postsecondary education or complete degrees) is above the U.S. average and the average of the top ten states. - Relative to the same population, California's postsecondary education system awards more certificates and diplomas, and associate degrees than the U.S. average but fewer than the average of the top ten states.
+It awards fewer bachelor's degrees than the U.S. average and the average of the top ten states. - California benefits from the in-migration of college-educated residents.
+However, it also experiences a large net in-migration of the least-educated residents (those with less than a high school diploma).